 With Diablo 3 having taken almost a decade just to come out, there is also the acute possibility that we may not be seeing Diablo 4 anytime soon.

-Here are some things to hold your breathe on:
+Here are some things to hold your breath on:

 - Gameplay still looks a LOT like Diablo 3 despite stylistic updates